NetLogo/BehaviorSpace-Extension/README.md

 ### bspace:set-update-view

-#### bspace:set-update-view *name* *boolean*
+#### bspace:set-update-view *string* *boolean*

 Set whether the specified experiment should update the view.
-An error will be thrown if an experiment does not exist with the provided name.
+An error will be thrown if the specified experiment does not exist.

 Example: